kamilkisiela/graphql-config/spec.md

 # GraphQL Configuration

 There are many ways to configure your application to use GraphQL, and while it is often enough to specify configuration options directly in your application code, maintaining and understanding the hard-coded configuration options may become a challenge as the scale grows.
-We recommend configuring your application with a `.graphqlconfig` file that contains commonly needed GraphQL-related artifacts.
+We recommend configuring your application with a `.graphqlrc` file that contains commonly needed GraphQL-related artifacts.

 ## GraphQL Configuration Format